gazebosim/docs/fortress/ros2_gazebo_integration_tutorial.md

     ```
 2. Visualize in RViz and with the help of the `joint_state_publisher_gui`, configure your robot model.
    See [documentation](https://index.ros.org/p/joint_state_publisher_gui/#rolling) for node API.
    This functionality is useful during initial development of the model.
-Afterwards, once you've set up simulation, it might be less useful.
    At this point we have achieved the first aim defined in [Setup](#Setup).

 3. Now if you'd want to extend this to visualize robot motion, we need positions and transforms.